14 Introduction to Infectious Diseases

 Where the DALYs = \sum_{i=1}^{n}{(YLD_i + YLL_i)}, YLD and YLL are the years lived with disability and the years of life lost respectively.

-Furthermore, the use machine learning models is used to predict the variation of number of DALYs due to infectious diseases over time.
+Furthermore, the use of machine learning models used to predict the variation of number of DALYs due to infectious diseases over time can be a valuable tool to understand the impact of infectious diseases on global health.
 Two approaches can be valued:

 This can help us to understand the trends and patterns of infectious diseases and their impact on global health.